-A second study placed both smokers and non-smokers together in a smaller environment: a vehicle.
-The results showed that when collected properly with a waiting period before collection, the risk of a false positive THC test was “virtually eliminated”.
+A different study placed both non-smokers and smokers in a vehicle together.
+The conclusion of the study demonstrated that if collected appropriately with a holding period before collection, the chances of a false positive test for THC were “virtually eliminated”.

-The 12 nonsmoking participants were then tasked with peeing into a cup 13 times over the next 34 hours.
-Their urine was tested for 9-carboxy-THC, the marijuana metabolite commonly measured in standard drug tests.
+The 12 nonsmoking subjects were then instructed to urinate into a cup 13 times over the next 34 hours.

 Is THC active after cannabis smoke is exhaled?

-“Experienced smokers, who inhale deeply and hold the smoke in the lungs … virtually all of the cannabinoids present in the mainstream smoke enter the bloodstream,” leaving very little THC in the surrounding air to be inhaled and absorbed by a passive inhaler.
+“Experienced smokers, who inhale deeply and hold the smoke in the lungs … virtually all of the cannabinoids present in the mainstream smoke enter the bloodstream,” which means very little of the smoke that gets exhaled by experienced users contains THC.

 Can you get secondhand exposure from vaping?